-The Board of Directors of Universal Stainless held 9 meetings during 2012.
-During 2012, the Audit Committee held 5 meetings; the Compensation Committee held 4 meetings and the Nominating and Governance Committee held 4 meetings.
+The Board of Directors of Universal Stainless held five meetings during 2013.
+During 2013, the Audit Committee held five meetings; the Compensation Committee held four meetings and the Nominating and Governance Committee held four meetings.
 Each director attended at least 75% of the meetings of the Board of Directors and each Committee of which he was a member.
 The Company expects that its directors will attend annual stockholders meetings, and all directors attended our annual meeting of stockholders last year.

 The Board of Directors affirmatively has determined that Messrs.
-Ayers, Dunn and Toledano have no relationship with the Company other than as disclosed in this Proxy Statement and are independent under applicable Nasdaq rules.
-Mr. Komblatt is Executive Vice President, Chief Financial Officer and Treasurer of Triumph Group, Inc. which has made purchases from the Company of approximately \$21,000 in 2012.
-No purchases were made in 2010, or 2011.
-At this time it is not known if any purchases will be made in 2013.
-The Board of Directors determined that Mr. Komblatt's relationship is immaterial because of the relatively small amount of purchases involved historically, as well as the fact that Mr. Komblatt will not receive any direct benefits from Triumph's ordinary course business transactions with the Company, all of which are expected to be negotiated at arm's-length with Triumph and involve prevailing market prices.
+Dunn and Toledano have no relationship with the Company other than as disclosed in this Proxy Statement and are independent under applicable Nasdaq rules.
+Mr. Komblatt is Director of Corporate Development of Triumph Group, Inc. which made no purchases from the Company in 2013, approximately \$21,000 of purchases in 2012 and no purchases in 2010 or 2011.
+At this time, it is not known if any purchases will be made in 2014.
+The Board of Directors determined that Mr. Komblatt's relationship is immaterial because of the relatively small amount of purchases involved historically, as well as the fact that Mr. Komblatt will not receive any direct benefits from Triumph's ordinary course business transactions with the Company, if any, all of which are expected to be negotiated at arm's-length with Triumph and involve prevailing market prices.
 As a result, the Board of Directors concluded that this relationship would not impair Mr. Komblatt's independence and that he also is independent under applicable Nasdaq rules.
+Mr. Ayers is President and Chief Executive Officer of WireCo WorldGroup, Inc., which produces wire rope for industrial usage and is sold under various brand names.
+Some of the product produced by WireCo WorldGroup could be purchased by the Company, however the wire rope products purchased by the Company are purchased from third parties in the normal course of business and the Company would not know the identity of the actual producers of the product.
+The Board of Directors determined that Mr. Ayers' relationship is immaterial because of the relatively small amount of purchases of this product, the inability to determine the identity of the actual producer, as well as the fact that Mr. Ayers will not receive any direct benefits from WireCo WorldGroup's ordinary course business transactions that may ultimately involve the Company.
+All of the transactions are with third parties and are negotiated at arm's-length with the third parties and involve pr

 As part of regular meetings, the Board of Directors oversees the executive officers' management of risks relevant to the Company.
 While the full Board of Directors has overall responsibility for risk oversight, the Board of Directors has delegated responsibility related to certain risks to the Audit Committee and the Compensation Committee.
-The Audit Committee is responsible for overseeing management of risks related to the Company's financial statements and financial reporting process, the qualifications, independence and performance of the Company's independent accountants and the performance of the Company's internal audit function.
+The Audit Committee is responsible for overseeing management of risks related to the Company's financial statements and financial reporting process, the qualifications, independence and performance of the Company's internal audit function.
 The Compensation Committee is responsible for overseeing management of risks related to compensation of the Company's executive officers and the Company's equity-based and certain other compensation plans.
 The full Board of Directors regularly reviews reports from management on various aspects of the Company's business, including related risks, tactics and strategies for addressing them.